CMSgov/dpc-static-site/common/docsV1.md

 ## Groups (Attribution)

-<a href="#create-a-group" class="ds-u-padding-left--3 guide_sub-link">Create a Group</a><br />
+<a href="#create-a-group" class="ds-u-padding-left--3 guide_sub-link">Create a group</a><br />
-<a href="#update-a-group" class="ds-u-padding-left--3 guide_sub-link">Update a Group</a><br />
+<a href="#update-a-group" class="ds-u-padding-left--3 guide_sub-link">Update a group</a><br />
-<a href="#add-patients-to-group" class="ds-u-padding-left--3 guide_sub-link">Add Patients to Group</a><br />
+<a href="#add-patients-to-group" class="ds-u-padding-left--3 guide_sub-link">Add patients to group</a><br />
+<a href="#delete-a-group" class="ds-u-padding-left--3 guide_sub-link">delete a group</a><br />
+<a href="#removing-patients-from-a-group" class="ds-u-padding-left--3 guide_sub-link">Removing patients from a group</a><br />
-<a href="#overwrite-a-group-membership" class="ds-u-padding-left--3 guide_sub-link">Overwrite a Group Membership</a><br />
+<a href="#overwrite-a-group-membership" class="ds-u-padding-left--3 guide_sub-link">Overwrite a group membership</a><br />
-<a href="#locate-your-groupid" class="ds-u-padding-left--3 guide_sub-link">Locate your Group.id</a>
+<a href="#locate-your-groupid" class="ds-u-padding-left--3 guide_sub-link">Locate your group.id</a>

-Once the Practitioner, Patient, and Provenance (Attestation) resources have been created, the final step is to link a list of registered Patients to a registered Practitioner in what is called an Attribution Roster.
-This is done by creating a Group resource.
+Once the Practitioner, Patient, and Provenance (Attestation) Resources have been created, the final step is to link a list of registered patients to a registered practitioner in what is called an Attribution Roster.
+This is done by creating a Group Resource.

-**Prerequisites:**
-- A registered account in the DPC Portal
-- At least one Patient in your Organization
-- At least one Practitioner in your Organization

-### Create a Group
+### Create a group
-To link a list of registered Patients to a registered Practitioner, you must create a Group Resource by creating a JSON file with a list of patients and a single Practitioner to be attributed to.
+To link a list of registered patients to a registered practitioner, you must create a Group Resource by creating a JSON file with a list of patients and a single practitioner to be attributed to.
 Upload this JSON file via a POST request to the /Group endpoint.

-Additional details on Provenance Resource can be found in DPC’s implementation guide but, at a minimum, each Attribution Group resource must include:
+Additional details on Provenance Resource can be found in DPC’s Implementation Guide but, at a minimum, each Attribution Group Resource must include:

 - **The Practitioner’s NPI** which patients are being attributed to.
-- **The system ID of the Patient(s)** that are members of the Group.
-This value is the alphanumeric system ID of the Patient Resource in DPC.
+- **The DPC ID of the patient(s)** that are members of the group.
+This value is the alphanumeric DPC ID of the Patient Resource in DPC.
 It is a UUID.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">
     <p class="ds-c-alert__text">
-      Parameter and Bundle Resources are NOT to be used when adding, updating, or overwriting Groups.
+      Parameter and Bundle Resources are NOT to be used when adding, updating, or overwriting groups.
     </p>
   </div>
 </div>

-The Group response returned by DPC includes additional “period” and “inactive” elements for each Patient.
-These indicate the time period for which the Patient has an active relationship with the Practitioner, or, if the relationship has expired, the time period for which the Patient was active.
+The group response returned by DPC includes additional “period” and “inactive” elements for each patient.
+These indicate the time period for which the patient has an active relationship with the practitioner, or, if the relationship has expired, the time period for which the patient was active.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">
     <p class="ds-c-alert__text">
-      Attribution Groups must be updated every 90 days!
+      Attribution groups must be updated every 90 days!
     </p>
   </div>
 </div>

-Practitioners at your organization must update their Provenance (Attestation) and Group Resources by re-attributing the Patient to the Practitioner’s Group every 90 days.
+Practitioners at your organization must update their Provenance (Attestation) and Group Resources by re-attributing the patient to the practitioner’s group every 90 days.

-When an attribution relationship between a Patient and Practitioner has expired, either due to exceeding the 90 day threshold or being manually removed, the patient’s “inactive” flag will be set to “true.”
-Patients who are attributed to a Practitioner, but have their inactive flag set to true, will NOT be included in Bulk Data exports.
+When an attribution relationship between a patient and practitioner has expired, either due to exceeding the 90-day threshold or being manually removed, the patient’s “inactive” flag will be set to “true”.
+Patients who are attributed to a practitioner, but have their inactive flag set to true, will NOT be included in bulk data exports.

 #### Request: